kubernetes/community/communication/slack-guidelines.md

 ## Requesting a Channel

-- Create a [GitHub Issue] using the Slack Request template.
+Channels and User Groups are managed by [Tempelis], a tool that enables external management of Slack.

+To add a channel, open a Pull Request (PR) updating the [slack-config].
+- Add the channel to [channels.yaml] following the [Channel Documentation].
-- Include the desired name of the channel.
-Typical naming conventions follow:
+  - Typical channel naming conventions follow:
     - `#kubernetes-foo`
     - `#sig-foo`
     - `#meetup-foo`
     - `#location-user`
     - `#projectname`
-- In the issue describe the purpose of the Channel.
-Channels should be dedicated to [SIGs, WGs, UGs][sig-list], sub-projects, community topics, or related Kubernetes programs/projects.
+- In the PR comments, include some details regarding the purpose of the Channel.
+  - Channels should be dedicated to [SIGs, WGs, UGs][sig-list], sub-projects, community topics, or related Kubernetes programs/projects.
   - Linking to resources such as the PR adding the subproject will speed in the validation and processing of the channel creation request.
   - Channels are **NOT**: